 Plot points in the movie include the government erasing people from reality, to the point where no one can remember they ever existed - which also seems like an allusion to the disappeared (desaparecidos) of semi-recent Argentinian history.

-The dialog is sharp, most of the acting is fairly good (with a couple of glaring exceptions), and the cinematography (by Franco Cerana and Camilo Giordano) and sound design ooze atmosphere.
+The dialog is sharp, most of the acting is fairly good (with a couple of exceptions), and the cinematography (by Franco Cerana and Camilo Giordano) and sound design ooze atmosphere.
 It's impossible to miss that this was done with a very low budget, but it works smartly within its limitations without sacrificing the scope of its story.

 I can easily see how someone would find it unsatisfying, but the execution and the drip of new information is handled expertly, and it's a rare movie that attempts to portray weird fiction this weird.
-I loved it.
+I love it.

 No comments: